 A little further down the road is the trailhead to Montreal Falls.
 Here, you’ll find a relatively easy, but sometimes slippery, one-mile trail to a set of cascading falls of Lower Montreal.
 The upper set of falls is also possible but requires a more rugged hike.

 Bete Grise Preserve & Lighthouse

-On this side of the peninsula, you’ll find a few more sandy beaches, and some of the best we found was located in the Bete Grise Preserve with long stretches of golden sand with tall colorful hills in the background.
+On this side of the peninsula, you’ll find a few more sandy beaches, and some of the best we found were located in the Bete Grise Preserve, with long stretches of golden sand with tall, colorful hills in the background.
 If you visit in warm weather, this would be a great spot to lay out a beach towel or jump in a kayak.

-In case you needed any more reasons to visit, we hope we inspired you to set the Keweenaw Peninsula as your next road trip destination.
-If you have been, leave a comment with your favorite things to do up here or your best-hidden gem or tip!
+In case you need any more reasons to visit, we hope we have inspired you to set the Keweenaw Peninsula as your next road trip destination.
+If you have been, leave a comment with your favorite things to do up here or your best hidden gem or tip!